rfielding/octaveRounder/README.md

 >only connects pins 4 and 5 internally, and it could work with normal powered
 >devices.
 In fact, many MIDI cables save on cost by not bothering to have
 >wires 1 or 3 in the cable at all (not used in the spec, sometimes used
 >for phantom power).
+An even cheaper cable might remove wire 2 even though
+>it is explicitly mentioned in the standard.
+>
-But that ground on wire 2 being connected on
+>The ground on wire 2 being connected on only one end of the
->only one end of the cable seems to exist for exactly this purpose.
+>cable seems to exist for exactly this purpose.

 This is what the circuit looks like